Jaleen Smith

-Jaleen Devon Smith (born November 24, 1994) is an American-born naturalized Croatian professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
+Jaleen Devon Smith (born November 24, 1994) is an American-born naturalized Croatian professional basketball player for Hapoel Jerusalem of the Israeli Premier League and the EuroCup.
 He played college basketball for the New Hampshire Wildcats.

 High school and college career

-Smith attended Brazosport High School in his hometown of Freeport, where he played basketball.
+Smith attended Brazosport High School in his hometown of Freeport, Texas, where he played basketball.
 He went on to play four seasons of college basketball at the University of New Hampshire.
-As a senior, he averaged 15.8 points, 6.4 rebounds and 4.3 assists per game.
+As a senior, he averaged 15.8 points, 6.4 rebounds, and 4.3 assists per game.
 Smith was a two-time second-team All-America East Conference selection in his sophomore and senior seasons.
 He finished his college career as Wildcats all-time leader in games played (122).
 He also ranks fifth in points scored (1,397) and assists made (364).
-Smith became the first player in Wildcats history to record more than 1,000 points, 260 assists and 600 rebounds.
+Smith became the first player in Wildcats history to record more than 1,000 points, 260 assists, and 600 rebounds.